devomh/comp3083_2025/README.md

-# Lab 01: Introduction to AI in Software Development
+# Introduction to Programming and CS I - Lab 01

 ## Overview